ideepu/python-coverage-comment/README.md

 - `SUBPROJECT_ID`: The ID or URL of the subproject or report.
 - `MINIMUM_GREEN`: The minimum coverage percentage for green status.
 Default is 100.
 - `MINIMUM_ORANGE`: The minimum coverage percentage for orange status.
 Default is 70.
+- `SKIP_COVERAGE`: Skip coverage reporting as github comment and generate only annotaions.
+Default is False.
+- `ANNOTATIONS_OUTPUT_PATH`: The path where the annotaions should be stored.
+Should be a .json file.
 - `ANNOTATE_MISSING_LINES`: Whether to annotate missing lines in the coverage report.
 Default is False.
 - `ANNOTATION_TYPE`: The type of annotation to use for missing lines.
 Default is 'warning'.
 - `MAX_FILES_IN_COMMENT`: The maximum number of files to include in the coverage report comment.
 Default is 25.